Software Engineering for Self-Adaptive Robotics: A Research Agenda: Key Enabling Technologies

-\paragraph{Control and Actuation.} AI has become crucial in robotic control and actuation, enabling precise, adaptive, and efficient movement.
-One line of research focuses on using AI to learn unmodelled dynamics, which includes learning complex aerodynamic effects, vehicle friction models~\cite{spielberg2019neural}, and hydrodynamics~\cite{wang2021incorporating}, resulting in more accurate dynamic models and improved control performance.
-Another line of research leverages RL to learn controllers directly through simulation, followed by sim-to-real transfer techniques to deploy them on physical robots.
+\paragraph{Control and Actuation} AI has become crucial in robotic control and actuation, enabling precise, adaptive, and efficient movement.
+One line of research focuses on using AI to learn unmodelled dynamics, including complex aerodynamic effects, vehicle friction models~\cite{spielberg2019neural}, and hydrodynamics~\cite{wang2021incorporating}, resulting in more accurate dynamic models and improved control performance.
+Another line of research exploits RL to learn controllers directly through simulation, followed by sim-to-real transfer techniques to deploy them on physical robots.
 This approach has demonstrated the ability to develop robust controllers that enable robots to adapt to varying terrains and dynamic environments.

-\paragraph{Human-Robot Interaction.} NLP and affective computing have enabled more natural and intuitive interactions between humans and robots.
+\paragraph{Human-Robot Interaction} NLP and affective computing have enabled more natural and intuitive interactions between humans and robots.
 Chatbots and voice assistants powered by transformer models, such as GPT and BERT, are being integrated into service robots for healthcare, education, and customer service.
 Additionally, emotion recognition systems allow robots to adapt their behaviour based on human emotional states.